|SEBI RE-CATEGORIZES AND RATIONALIZES MUTUAL FUNDS|

 v Change in portfolio asset allocation

 v Change in fundamental attributes of a fund

 Portfolio Management: Scheme merger will bring down the number of portfolios to be managed, thereby giving time to fund managers to focus their efforts on generating alpha.
 Fund managers may have to reshuffle scheme portfolios every six months based on AMFI revising the market cap list, which will increase their costs and impact their returns.

-Trails and Commissions: Merging of various schemes might bring uniformity in commission paid by asset management companies (AMCs).
+Trails and Commissions: Merging of various schemes might bring uniformity in a commission paid by asset management companies (AMCs).
 However, the merger of schemes will result in the renegotiation of distributor commissions and the management of trails, thereby increasing transaction costs.